john-b-rush/token-dashboard/README.md

 ### Performance Issues
 - Clear cache if it becomes corrupted: `rm -rf ~/.cache/claude-token-burn/`
-- Large log directories may take time on first scan
+- Large log directories benefit from parallel processing on first scan
-- Subsequent runs should be fast due to caching
+- Subsequent runs should be very fast due to intelligent caching
+- Modern multi-core systems will see significant performance improvements

 ## Future Work